sfigg/commercialization-public/design/compatibility/1709/device-trustedplatformmodule.md

 **Description**

+**Mandatory:**

-**Mandatory:** All TPMs must contain a full Endorsement Key (EK) certificate stored in the TPM NV RAM as described in the "TCG EK Credential Profile for TPM Family 2.0, Level 0, Revision 14" or be capable of retrieving such a certificate on first boot.
+1. All TPMs must contain a full Endorsement Key (EK) certificate stored in the TPM NV RAM as described in the "TCG EK Credential Profile for TPM Family 2.0, Level 0, Revision 14" or have an associated certificate available to obtain from a public facing server via a documented process retrieving such a certificate on first boot.

-The device may not be designed such that it contains a key with an associated certificate from the TPM manufacturer which would allow the device to generate EK Certificates.
+2. The device may not be designed such that it contains a key with an associated certificate from the TPM manufacturer which would allow the device to sign EK Certificates which chain up to a trusted Manufacturer CA.

+3. The Issuing Authority for the EK Certificates included on the Device must be provided to Microsoft before a Device may be certified.

 **Mandatory:** Effective July 28, 2020, the TPM must include an EK Certificate for the TPM\_ECC\_NIST\_P384 curve.

+**Mandatory:** EK Certificates for the RSA 2048 bit EK and ECC P256 curve EK must be populated at the following NV locations.

 | TPM Artifact          | NV Index   | Required                                                                    |
 |-----------------------|------------|-----------------------------------------------------------------------------|